OliverCulleyDeLange/grvmkr/README.md

 Some features from MangoDrum are still missing, i may or may not add them depending on whether anyone actually uses this tool and would find them useful.

-- ❓ Create a 'Playlist' which brings all the sections of your composition together
-  - Er, kinda - You can create multiple grids, and play them seperately, but you can't create a playlist per se.
-If this is a useful feature, let me know, but the main purpose of this tool isn't to create songs, its to create grid notation.
 - ❌ ~~Metronome~~: Didn't seem that useful.
 Just create an instrument with a beep sound file and fill in some squares?

 ## Developing